Cray-HPE/docs-csm/operations/boot_orchestration/Rolling_Upgrades.md

-# Rolling Upgrades using BOS
+# Rolling Upgrades Using BOS

 <!-- -->
-> **`NOTE`** This feature is the replacement for the Compute Rolling Upgrade Service (CRUS).
+> **NOTE** This feature is the replacement for the Compute Rolling Upgrade Service (CRUS).
 CRUS was deprecated in CSM 1.2.0 and removed in CSM 1.5.0.
 > See [Deprecated Features](../../introduction/deprecated_features/README.md).

 BOS v2 allows users to stage boot artifacts, configuration, and an operation such as a reboot.